ONEARMY/academy/docs/create/how-to.md

 ![How to](assets/create/how-to-step.jpg)

+> __Pro tip 1 :__ Best is to always document (with lots of notes & photos) during the entire process of whatever you’re doing, so you have content ready for documenting.

+# Guidelines

+### ✏️ Text
+- max.
+700 characters per step
+- Upload Minimum 3 steps
+- Keep it simple!
+Think of your documentation as a beginners guide.
+- We recommend simple language and a conversational tone.
+- It’s better to have more easy steps than a few very complex ones.
+- If you have too much information to put into one step then try to split it up into more steps.

+### 📸 Images
+- Every step must include 1-3 images.
+- All images should be landscape (4:3) best at (1920x1440)
+- Nice & clean cover image showing what to learn in the How-to
+- It can be useful to include technical drawings or templates, if it doesn't fit add them as download file.
+- Try to make clear and clean photos showing what needs to be seen. (clean your space could help ;))
+- If possible, every step should include a photo showing the result of that step.
+- A good picture of the end result is pure gold.

+### 📦 Download files

+- Add downloadable files to support your documentation. detailed drawings, CAD-files, a material list etc.
+- Bundles all your files into 1 .zip file.
+Easier to share around. :)

 ## Some tips & tricks:

 1. <b>Titles are powerful.</b> Choose wisely, keep it short.
 2. <b>Use tags,</b> that's how we stay organised - this will be how people find your How-To, so make sure they’re accurate.
-3. <b>Upload minimum 3 steps</b> and make sure each step has easy to understand instructions - if it’s very long, consider splitting it into two steps.
-4. <b>Try to keep it short</b> but informative - trust us, we all have short attention spans.
+3. <b>Try to keep it short</b> but informative - trust us, we all have short attention spans.
-5. <b>Use images</b> in each step - this will help the user to visualise your instructions.
+4. <b>Use images</b> in each step - this will help the user to visualise your instructions.
 Make sure your images are clear and taken with a good camera (smartphones are ok too!)

 ## All done?

 Super awesome.
 You’re part of this journey with us and we are so grateful you’re sharing your knowledge with the rest of the Precious Plastic community!
+Side back relax and feel your [karma points](https://community.preciousplastic.com/academy/universe/contribute#5-reasons-why-you-should-share-back) growing

 <b>Want to share feedback, chat about products/product design or learn more from the community?
 Head to the [#Create](https://discordapp.com/invite/yhmfzTZ) channel on Discord.
 Here we talk about product design, mouldmaking, color blends, finishing.. everything to create precious objects!</b>